ryonsherman/ryonsherman.github.io/static/blog/2015-02-24_Follow-the-Path.md

 ## Follow the Path

-Due to the extensive filesystem use of the application, a helper is created to aid in the handling of paths.
+Due to the extensive filesystem use of the application, a helper was created to aid in the handling of paths.

 #### Path Objects